akshaymarch7/akshaymarch7.github.io/README.md

 PS:
 I sincerely admit!
 All the code you see in this repo is random AI generated dump.
-For any bugs or issues, just blame Anthropic
+For any bugs or issues, just blame Gemini & Opus.

 *SSSssshhhhh!!
 Important information below...*